Ahmed-A-Torky/BUE-AI-in-Structural-Engineering-August-2024/README.md

 - Access to curated resources including reference materials, code samples, datasets, and additional learning materials.

 Who Should Enroll?
-This course is designed for practicing or aspiring structural engineers seeking to enhance their skillset by integrating AI technologies into their workflow.
+This course is designed for practicing or aspiring structural engineers seeking to enhance their skills by integrating AI technologies into their workflow.
 It is also suitable for students or researchers interested in exploring the intersection of artificial intelligence and structural engineering.

 Join us on this transformative journey to unlock the potential of AI, Python programming, and optimization techniques in structural engineering.
 Gain a competitive edge and stay ahead in the rapidly evolving field of engineering.
-Enroll now and embark on a path towards becoming an AI-driven structural engineering professional!
+Enroll now and embark on a path toward becoming an AI-driven structural engineering professional!

 Note: This repository will be updated daily during the training days.